 7. Medjube Island – Mozambique

-Nestled around twenty kilometres off the coast of Mozambique are the stunning islands of the Quirimbas Archipelago.
-These islands enjoy more than pleasant weather and picturesque beaches, they offers an opportunity to explore the unique human history of Mozambique, with many of its settlements dating back centuries.
+Nestled around twenty kilometers off the coast of Mozambique are the stunning islands of the Quirimbas Archipelago.
+These islands enjoy more than pleasant weather and picturesque beaches, they offer an opportunity to explore the unique human history of Mozambique, with many of its settlements dating back centuries.
 The clear waters around the islands are teeming with marine life and are also one of the finest diving spots off the western coast of Africa.

 8. Mergui Archipelago – Burma

 During the dying hours of the day, the sky above Burma comes alive.
-Ablaze with a hundred shades of red, orange and yellow, there aren’t many better sunset spots than the islands of the Mergui Archipelago.
+Ablaze with a hundred shades of red, orange, and yellow, there aren’t many better sunset spots than the islands of the Mergui Archipelago.

-The crystal clear waters around the islands are some of the best in the world for divers, home to a wide array of marine wildlife including Dugongs and Manta Rays.
+The crystal clear waters around the islands are some of the best in the world for divers, home to a wide array of marine wildlife, including Dugongs and Manta Rays.
 The islands of the archipelago are perhaps the best in this article if you are looking to truly escape the hustle and bustle.
-Tourism to the area is very much in its infancy and many islands remain uninhabited.
-It is likely that when relaxing upon an island shoreline the Mokens are the only people you’ll see.
+Tourism to the area is very much in its infancy, and many islands remain uninhabited.
+It is likely that when relaxing upon an island shoreline, the Mokens are the only people you’ll see.
 They are the archipelago’s indigenous inhabitants who live a nomadic life almost entirely on water.

 9. Corn Island – Nicaragua

 The Caribbean Sea is well famed around the world for quintessential island getaways.
 This is with good reason, the sunshine is consistent, and its seven thousand islands offer resplendent scenery.
 But if you are willing to look further than Antigua, the Caymans, and Saint Martin, a variety of island treasures are waiting to be discovered.